Whoever you are, wherever you are on your musical journey,

+Our mission is to educate musicians effectively, empowering them with the knowledge, skills, and confidence to express themselves dynamically through modern popular music.
 Our vision is to create an inspiring, diverse, and inclusive higher education space in which students, faculty, and members of the community may gather together to study, create, perform, record, and share music.

-STUDY: When we study modern popular music, we research the techniques that have shaped music that has had wide appeal across contemporary populations through its inherent memetic value.
+When we study modern popular music, we research the techniques that have shaped music that has had wide appeal across contemporary populations through its inherent memetic value.
 Our institutional curriculum and repertoire exist in order to guide, model, and inform experiential and explorative processes without seeking to restrict or delimit the popular music space.

-CREATE: When we create new music, we are not only expressing ourselves through the medium of sound, we are creating unique artistic capital which has the power to transform lives both economically and emotionally.
+When we create new music, we are not only expressing ourselves through the medium of sound, we are creating unique artistic capital which has the power to transform lives both economically and emotionally.
 We pledge to respect all forms of intellectual property regardless of style or content, and remain non-judgmental towards the process and product of others.

-PERFORM: When we perform popular music, we engage openly with a public listenership in an attempt to connect over shared human experience.
+When we perform popular music, we engage openly with a public listenership in an attempt to connect over shared human experience.
 We pledge to seek new avenues for live and recorded performances that question existing models, trouble the status quo where necessary, and connect audiences of disparate backgrounds across temporal and geographical boundaries.

-SHARE: As Nietzche famously wrote, “Without music life would be a mistake.”
-Indeed, access to music and the other arts is intrinsic to a high quality of life.
-Popular music has the power to incite happiness and enjoyment of life, enrich and sustain our individual lives, and create community.
-As devotees of popular music, we recognize that our music exists not only for our fellow musicians and academics to analyze and consume, but for all people everywhere (including non-musicians) to enjoy and integrate into their lives.
-For this reason, the sharing and wide distribution of our music is essential, and we must examine the evolving modalities in which music is successfully disseminated in the modern age.”
+Nietzche famously wrote “without music life would be a mistake,” and access to music and other arts is indeed intrinsic to a high quality of life.
+Popular music can incite happiness, enrich and sustain individual lives, and create community.
+Music is not only for fellow musicians and academics to dissect, but for everyone everywhere (including non-musicians) to enjoy and integrate into their lives.
+Therefore, distributing our music widely is essential, and we must examine the evolving modalities in which music is shared.”

-Originally founded in 1999 as Pasadena International Music Academy, the school first blossomed under the leadership of legendary trombonist Wayne Henderson and Grammy-winning producer Reggie Dozier, who designed our educational facility to double as a well-outfitted recording studio.
-In recent years, under the direction and guidance of current Dean Daniel Brummel, M.M., and the institutional Board of Directors, California College of Music has become known for its distinguished faculty of experienced music industry professionals, its focus on popular music performance and production, and the encouraging environment it provides for its students and the community at large to participate in music-making.
+Originally founded in 1999 as Pasadena International Music Academy, our institution was renamed California College of Music in 2008 and first blossomed under the leadership of legendary trombonist Wayne Henderson of The Crusaders and Grammy-winning producer Reggie Dozier, who designed our College's facilities to function as a professional-grade recording studio.
+In recent years, under the capable direction of our current Dean & Chief Academic Officer Daniel Brummel, M.M., our Director of Education Chris Kapica, M.M., and our institutional Board of Directors, California College of Music has become known for its distinguished faculty of experienced music industry professionals, its focus on popular music performance and production, and the encouraging environment it provides for its students and the community at large to participate in music-making.

 California College of Music is located at 42 S. Catalina Avenue in Pasadena, California, conveniently situated near the Gold Line Metro Rail and the 210, 134, and 110 freeways, providing our students with easy access to all major destinations in the Los Angeles area.
 Pasadena’s diversity and history of artistic vibrancy make it an ideal location for music study.
 With its unique blend of an urban feel with residential charm, Pasadena is a safe, fun city — perfect for aspiring young music students.